 Water is essential to all life, and without healthy stream buffers and conserved land to protect our waterways, the water we depend on is subject to degradation from erosion and pollution.
 Northern Chester County has some of the highest concentrations of Exceptional Value and High Quality designated streams anywhere in the state, and French & Pickering has strived to preserve these waterways through conservation easements and assisting in the development of a robust water quality program in the region.

-In 2013, the French and Pickering Creeks Conservation Trust was one of over 40 regional and national organizations selected as a partner in William Penn Foundation’s groundbreaking three-year $35 million initiative designed to preserve and protect the Delaware River watershed.
+Since 2013, the French & Pickering Creeks Conservation Trust has been one of over 40 regional and national organizations selected as a partner in William Penn Foundation’s groundbreaking five-year $35 million initiative designed to preserve and protect the Delaware River watershed.
 The $35 million in grant funds will fund an innovative and comprehensive approach to watershed protection.
 Most notably, the initiative will permanently protect over 30,000 acres in the Delaware River watershed, help complete over 40 restoration projects in critical areas, and provide resources for businesses and organizations such as French and Pickering Creeks Conservation Trust to engage and educate communities on the importance of our waterways.

 French & Pickering has partnered with Green Valleys Watershed Association, Natural Lands Trust, Berks County Conservancy, Partnership for the Delaware Estuary, Pennsylvania Audubon, Stroud Water Research Center, Academy of Natural Sciences, and Chester County Water Resources Authority to develop a strategy to take advantage of this unique opportunity over the next several years.
 To learn more about this program, please visit ansp.org.